 John Woodward followed to study the growth of plants using water culture in 1699.
 He found that plants grew best in water that contained the most soil.
-So he came to the conclusion that it was certain substances in the water derived from soil that led to the plant growth, rather than from the water itself.
+So he came to the conclusion that it was certain substances in the water derived from the soil that led to the plant growth, rather than from the water itself.

 There was a number of following studies done until 1804 when De Saussure proposed that plants were composed of chemical elements absorbed from water, soil, and air.